dotlang/language/doc/RFE.md

-if they return false -> never. this is for the use case where function relies on another thread to send/receive something Problem is, runtime needs the channel itself to do its internal operations. but code needs to mention the operation (e.g. `channel.write(data1)`).
+if they return false -> never. this is for the use case where function relies on another thread to send/receive something Problem is, runtime needs the channel itself to do its internal operations. but code needs to mention the operation (e.g. `channel.write(data1)`). we want a nice and clean syntax. but it should not be too general, because then you can use any non-channel function too!